 We take whistle blowing seriously and your concern matters to us, so we would like to hear from you if any of your disclosure is related to improper practices occurring within CIMB.
-Please email your concern HERE to email@example.com and we will investigate the matter.
+Any disclosure can be made to any of the following dedicated reporting channels:

-Alternatively, the Whistleblower may report directly to relevant government or regulatory authorities and enforcement agencies in Malaysia as prescribed by the Whistleblower Protection Act 2010 such as Malaysian Anti-Corruption Commission (MACC), Bank Negara Malaysia (BNM), Police, etc.
+Alternatively, the Whistleblower may report directly to relevant government or regulatory authorities and enforcement agencies in Malaysia as prescribed by the Whistleblower Protection Act 2010 such as Bank Negara Malaysia (BNM), Malaysian Anti-Corruption Commission (MACC), Association of Banks Malaysia (ABM), Police, etc.

 How does the Group handle the information provided by you?

-After receiving the report of any alleged wrong-doing, it will be investigated by our Group Internal Audit Division and reporting to an Independent Board of Director.
+After receiving the report of any alleged wrongdoing, it will be investigated by our Group Corporate Assurance Division and reporting to an Independent Board of Director.

 If the outcome results in a proven case of wrongdoing/malpractice and confirms the allegations, disciplinary action shall be instituted against the related employees in accordance with the company’s policy.

-However, there may be certain circumstances where the identity of the complainant may need to be revealed (e.g. requirement to testify in court).
-If such a situation arises, the Group shall discuss and seek consent with the complainant prior to proceeding with the case.
+There may be certain circumstances where the identity of the whistleblower may need to be revealed on a need to know basis (e.g. requirement to testify in court).
+If such a situation arises, the Group shall discuss and seek consent with the whistleblower first before proceeding with the case.